 Active management is often discussed in the context of mutual funds (MFs), as fund houses appoint managers to steer the pooled investor money.

-Active management requires the fund manager’s active involvement and judgement.
-The effort to pick securities on behalf of the investors entails a higher fees compared to passive management and higher trading costs.
+Active management requires the fund manager’s active involvement and judgment.
+The effort to pick securities on behalf of the investors entails a higher fee compared to passive management and higher trading costs.
+Active Management should outperform the average passively managed funds.
+It involves the use of fundamental and technical analysis.

 Information ratio is used to measure active management’s efficiency.